A Caribbean voyage and an Atlantic Crossing

 Leg 2 begins in Guadeloupe, where NEPTUN and her crew make final preparations before leaving the warm trade winds behind.
 French-Caribbean charm, colorful markets, and sheltered anchorages provide a last taste of tropical island life before the ocean miles ahead.

 Leg 2 concludes in Lunenburg, Nova Scotia, a UNESCO World Heritage port famous for wooden boatbuilding and the fishing schooner Bluenose.
-After weeks of mixed ocean and coastal sailing — trade winds, Gulf Stream tactics, and busy U.S. waters — arriving in this historic harbor marks a proud milestone on NEPTUN’s way home across the Atlantic.
+After weeks of varied sailing — trade winds, Gulf Stream crossings, and the rocky shores of New England — arriving in this historic harbor marks a proud milestone on NEPTUN’s way home across the Atlantic.

 Exploring Leg 3